jimmylee88/javascript-intro/README.md

 • Ability to delete tasks

 ## Approach 1.
-I'm really lost with Javascript and having a hard time understanding a lot of it.
+I'm still trying to get head around Javascript but struggling with it.
 I know what things do, but the syntax is completely alien and has really thrown me off.
 To begin with, I followed a YouTube tutorial and ended up creating this along with it: